 Events & Communication

-After moving back to Washington, I wanted to stay connected with Italian language and culture and was very happy to discover ICS and be invited to join the Board, where I have served over the past three years.
-During that time I helped secure the honorary guests for our 2017 Gala featuring Italian Fashion and Design and persuaded Pirelli to become a sponsor, which they have continued to do.
+After moving back to Washington, I wanted to stay connected with Italian language and culture and was very happy to discover ICS and be invited to join the Board, where I have served over the past six years.
+During this time I helped secure the honorary guests for our 2017 Gala featuring Italian Fashion and Design, and 2022 Gala inviting Domenico De Sole.
 I have come to regard the ICS as a true treasure, and I hope to continue helping it to prosper in the future.

 In the early 1900’s, my father’s parents emigrated from Naples and my mother’s parents emigrated from Cesa which is in the Province of Caserta, Campania, Italy.
 My parents were both born in Brooklyn as was I. My parents met and married in Brooklyn.

 I attended The City College of New York where I acquired a Bachelor’s in Science in meteorology and then Rutgers University where I acquired a Master’s in Science in meteorology.
 Upon graduating from Rutgers University, I relocated to the Washington D.C. region to work at the National Weather Service Headquarters.
 I retired two years ago, after working as a meteorologist for 35 years.

 I am very impressed with the Italian Cultural Society’s (ICS) Italian Language Program from which I’ve taken classes for many years.
 Shortly after I retired, I began volunteering at ICS to provide assistance at the annual social events and to compose and send out the ICS membership emails that contain the annual membership cards.
 During my work career, I wrote and reviewed many documents and have developed good writing skills that I’ve been applying in the review of the ICS Poche Parole.
 I am proud to now be a new member of the ICS Board.

 Cultural Programs & Fundraising